sgalluz/angular-mfe-example/libs/mfe-core/README.md

-# mfe-util
+# mfe-core

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test mfe-util` to execute the unit tests.
+Run `nx test mfe-core` to execute the unit tests.